An Improvisers’ Learning Journal

 It seems I keep writing it, so it might as well be available 🙂 I hope you enjoy it and join me on my journal journey.

-You can wait for my teaser posts and chapter titles, but if you already know you’d like to give a subscription a try, you can do that right now using the Paypal button below or writing to admin@impro.com.au for more options.
+If you’d like to give a subscription a try, you can do that right now using the Paypal button below or writing to admin@impro.com.au for more options.

 An Improviser’s Learning Journal Subscription